Residential and Commercial Real Estate

 Where can I get free contract templates?

-Several reputable sources publish free contract templates for everyday transactions.
-State courts often post forms for landlord-tenant matters; the United States Department of Housing and Urban Development publishes a model lease addendum for federally subsidized housing; the Small Business Administration links to free templates for partnership, NDA, and consulting work.
+Several reputable public sources publish free rental forms.
+State courts and bar associations often post landlord-tenant forms for self-represented parties; the United States Department of Housing and Urban Development publishes a model lease addendum for federally subsidized housing; and the federal consumer site Consumer.gov posts a basic sample rental agreement.
 The trade-off with any free template contract agreement is that the form is generic.
 Generic forms typically use boilerplate that does not match the state statute controlling the deal, omit clauses for circumstances the drafter did not anticipate, and lack the conforming language a court of the controlling jurisdiction expects.
 For a residential lease in Texas, for example, the controlling statute is Chapter 92 of the Texas Property Code, which imposes specific notice and disclosure requirements that most generic free templates do not address.
 A free template is a useful starting point for a low-stakes deal between people who already trust each other; it is the wrong tool for a deal between strangers or a deal involving meaningful money.

 Olivia Martinez, Esq.